 The increasing number of people and companies prey on people’s insecurity and desire for privacy.
-“Malware detectors” and “spyware removers” that actually spy on the users themselves, “privacy oriented” VPN providers that leak and sell users' data, privacy-themed websites that spy on their visitors, and so on, and so forth.
-One such example surfaced itself in my email inbox lately:
+“Malware detectors” and “spyware removers” that actually spy on the users themselves, “privacy-oriented” VPN providers that leak and sell users' data, privacy-themed websites that spy on their visitors, and so on, and so forth.
+One such example surfaced in my email inbox lately:

 Privacy Badger alternative/suggestion